Luc6i/CleareNova/README.md

-Safe Cache Cleanup: Clears program-specific caches without affecting user data or system stability.
+Targeted Cache Cleanup: Safely removes program caches without affecting user data or system stability.

-Lightweight & Fast: Minimal resource usage, optimized for quick execution.
+Lightweight & Fast: Optimized for minimal resource usage and quick execution.

-Regular Updates: Continuously improved with new features and compatibility fixes.
+Frequent Updates: Continuously improved with new features and compatibility enhancements.

-User-Friendly: Simple to use, with no complex setup required.
+User-Friendly: Easy to use, requiring no complex setup.

 🧹 Program Caches Cleared

-cleare targets cache files for the following applications:
+CleareNova targets cache files for the following applications: